 - Germination percentage: Higher rates mean more seeds successfully take root and grow.
 For tall fescue seed, you need at least 85 percent, according to Tennessee, and it should be slightly higher for the fine fescues.

 - Percentage of weed seeds: Choose very low weed seed levels, ideally less than 0.25 percent.
 You want to plant grass, not weeds.

 - Sell-by date: Fresher seed mixtures usually have higher germination rates.
 Choose seeds packaged for this year or next.

 Now that you’ve invested in quality fescue seed, you’re ready to start prepping the site.

 Mow the existing lawn short.
 Cut it to about 1.5 inches before overseeding, so the new seedlings can compete with the existing grass and weeds.

 A short cut also helps sunlight reach new seedlings and prevents seeds from getting stuck in the vegetation.
 Unlike most occasions, when mulching grass clippings is good for your lawn, bag the clippings for this mow so they don’t interfere.

+If you have a thicker layer of thatch than that, use a tool such as a verticutter, power rake, or aerator to dethatch your lawn.
+Good recommends a verticutter, which cuts vertical slits into the soil.
 “One of the most important things, when you’re overseeding a lawn, is getting soil contact with the seed,” he says.